Eleanor sits comfortably in the UK charts at #56 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 About the Name Eleanor

-Eleanor is holding steady in the rankings at #67.
-It reached its peak of #18 in 1999 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Eleanor ranked #56 in 2025, down from its peak of #18 in 1999 — still a familiar name, but past its high point.
 The name has been a consistent presence in UK records since 1996.
-It has spent 29 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 Etymologically, Eleanor comes from Greek/Old French, where it means "Bright, shining one".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.